Diagrammatics-Web/hpg-studio/README.md

     sage -pip install git+https://github.com/Diagrammatics-Web/hpg-studio/

 The `hpg-studio` may be used as in the following example.
-First start the server by running the following in a terminal:
+First start the server which powers the user interface by running the following in a terminal:

     sage -python -m hpg_server

 The server by default runs on `http://127.0.0.1:5000`.
 Open a web browser and connect to that URL.
 You may draw new HPG's using the HPG Studio Editor tab.
 Available HPG's are stored in the first tab, which is initially empty.
-You amy also work with HPG's using the Analyzer tab, where you can view trips, perform moves, etc. (The save location is in `%site packages%/hpg_server/data/` where `%site packages%` may be found with `sage -python -m pip show hpg_studio`.)
+You may also work with HPG's using the Analyzer tab, where you can view trips, perform moves, etc. (The save location is in `%site packages%/hpg_server/data/` where `%site packages%` may be found with `sage -python -m pip show hpg_studio`.)

 To programmatically interface with the underlying Sage library, start `sage` and proceed as in the following example.